SJT1988/CIS_17B_Final_Project/README.md

 # Major Update 11/09/19

-We are using the design method and base engine layed out by the YouTube channel [**Let's Make Games**](https://www.youtube.com/user/creaper/about).
+We are using the design method and base engine layed out by **Carl Birch** on the YouTube channel [**Let's Make Games**](https://www.youtube.com/user/creaper/about).

 As of this update I have finished video #17 (Animated Sprite Sheets).
 This is between 2-3 hours of content.